 - For Kids: If you have the time, let your kids spend the night at the zoo with the Chicago Zoological Society’s Sleepover Safari.
 It’s super worth it!

-- Animal Interaction: Hamill Family Wild Encountersis free from November 2019 to end of February 2020, so take advantage of hands-on feeding of animals like goats, parakeets, reindeer, alpacas, llamas, pandas, wallabies, and more.
+- Animal Interaction: Hamill Family Wild Encounters allows visitors to participate in hands-on feeding of animals like goats, parakeets, reindeer, alpacas, llamas, pandas, wallabies, and more.
 Also, you can stop by Habitat Africa: The Savannah to feed the giraffes with delicious greens

-- Opening Hours: Brookfield Zoo is open every day of the year, but hours vary depending on season so doublecheck on the official site to be sure.
+- Opening Hours: Brookfield Zoo is open every day of the year, but hours vary depending on the season so double-check on the official site to be sure.

 4. Bronx Zoo (Bronx, New York)

 Not only is this one of the best zoos in the US, but this 265-acre attraction is also the country’s largest urban zoo and one of the oldest, having been open to the public since 1899.